-An elevated wooden walkway provided access to the tower, and in 1879 the walkway was extended 623 feet towards the shore.
-Just two years later the tower was moved 305 feet lakeward as the pier was extended, and the same length of elevated walk had to be built.
+An elevated wooden walkway provided access to the tower, and in 1879 the walkway was extended 623 feet toward the shore.
+Just two years later, the tower was moved 305 feet lakeward as the pier was extended, and the same length of elevated walk had to be built.

 On June 4, 1884, a fire was discovered in the lighthouse’s foundation crib, but it was quickly distinguished before any serious damage was done.
 The tower was moved another 345 feet lakeward in 1886, and the elevated walk extended.
 On September 10, 1891, the light was changed from a fifth-order to a fourth-order fixed red light through the installation of an F. Barbier & Cie.
 Fresnel lens.

 During 1893, 2,040 vessels called at Menominee.
 This amount of traffic coupled with the massive railway car ferries, which started operating across Lake Michigan between Menominee and Frankfort in 1894, prompted the Lighthouse Board to request $5,000 for a fog signal for the harbor.
 Congress appropriated the requested funds on June 11, 1896, and during the summer of 1897 the lighthouse tender Amaranth delivered the necessary boilers and machinery for duplicate steam fog signals to Menominee.
-A frame building was built just shoreward of the lighthouse, and the ten-inch steam whistle fog signal was established on September 4, 1897.
+A frame building was built just shoreward of the lighthouse, and the ten-inch steam whistle was established on September 4, 1897.
 The fog signal equipment was manufactured by J.P.
 McGuire of Cleveland and produced a five-second blast every thirty seconds.
-A sound deflector was placed behind the whistle in 1900.